-I am a Somatic Counselor (MA), and Somatic Experiencing Practitioner (SEP) and assist in training new students.
+I am a Somatic Counselor (MA), Somatic Experiencing Practitioner (SEP), Somatic Attachment Therapist, and trained in sensorimotor psychotherapy and EMDR.
 For more information on Somatic Experiencing, go to www.traumahealing.org or read Waking the Tiger by Peter Levine, PhD. for an introduction.

 I am also a registered with the United States Association of Body Psychotherapy